Skip to main content

 The purpose of this rule is to describe the methods used to determine provider rates for the pre-admission screening system providing options and resources today (PASSPORT) program.

-(A) Rates determined under this rule shall not exceed the maximum allowable rates for PASSPORT services in appendix A to rule 5160-1-06.1 of the Administrative Code.
-Payment for PASSPORT waiver services constitutes payment in full and shall not be construed as a partial payment when the payment amount is less than the provider's usual and customary rate.
-The provider shall not bill the individual for any difference between the medicaid payment and the provider's rate or request the individual to share in the cost through a co-payment or other similar charge.
+(A) Rates determined under this rule will not exceed the maximum allowable rates for PASSPORT services in appendix A to rule 5160-1-06.1 of the Administrative Code.
+Payment for PASSPORT waiver services constitutes payment in full and will not be construed as a partial payment when the payment amount is less than the provider's usual and customary rate.
+In accordance with rule 5160-1-13.1 of the Administrative Code, the provider will not bill the individual for any difference between the medicaid payment and the provider's rate or request the individual to share in the cost through a co-payment or other similar charge.

 (B) PASSPORT rates are established for the services in rule 5160-31-05 of the Administrative Code under the following categories: